k8ssandra/k8ssandra/docs/content/en/faqs/_index.md

 ### How do I schedule and orchestrate repairs of my Cassandra data?

 Periodically run anti-entropy operations to repair your Cassandra data.
 A general recommendation is once every 7-10 days.
 With the Reaper UI, you can schedule repairs, run repairs, and check the cluster's health.
-See [Reaper for Apache Cassandra repairs]({{< relref "/tasks/repair" >}}).

 For command-line and UI details, see the [tasks](https://docs-staging-v2.k8ssandra.io/tasks/) topics.

 ### How can I contribute to the K8ssandra Operator docs?